silvanohirtie/Discord-Token-Generator/README.md

 Token Type:
 - First - completely random
 - Second - Starts with MT
-- Third - Starts with MT
-- Fourth - Starts with MD
+- Third - Starts with MD
-- Fifth - Starts with NT
+- Fourth - Starts with NT
 This because MT, NT and MD tokens are the most common, this will have a major chance of getting working tokens.

 ## Screenshot:  <br>